oxygenxml/oxygen-publishing-template-samples/templates/topic-page-title-prefix/README.md

-# Custom Static Title for Topic Pages
+# Prefix for each Topic Page Title

 This is a sample publishing template that generates a prefix for the `head/title` element of each topic page.